What Is an Argumentative Essay?

 - Urge the reader to adopt your point of view.

-Explain the subject, the controversy, and end with your thesis.
+Explain the subject, and the controversy, and end with your thesis.
 Here are some tips:

 - Use the title to present your point of view.
 The title is often your thesis statement or the question you are trying to answer.

 - Think about your audience—what aspects of this issue would most interest or convince them?

 - Make sure you have a clear thesis that answers the question.
 The thesis should state your position and is usually the last sentence of your introduction.

 1. Reasons and support

 - Usually, you will have three or more reasons why the reader should accept your position.
 These will be your topic sentences.

 - Support each of these reasons with logic, examples, statistics, authorities, or anecdotes.

 - To make your reasons seem plausible, connect them back to your position by using “if…then” reasoning.

 2. Anticipate opposing positions and arguments.

 - What objections will your readers have?
-Answer them with argument or evidence.
+Answer them with an argument or evidence.